corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 ![lora diagram1](https://github.com/user-attachments/assets/5dd254b4-f82d-416f-84f9-f489749005ea)

 In this project we have used **LoRaWAN Class A** which is the default and most **energy-efficient** LoRaWAN device class, optimized for battery-powered IoT devices.
-This class has an extremely **low power** consumption due to the fact between the transmitting of uplink messages it will **sleep**.
+This class has an extremely **low power** consumption due to the fact that between the transmitting of uplink messages it will **sleep**.
 It's important to notice that once the esp32 wakes up from the sleep state, it will be **restared** and the values stored in the normal variables will be lost.
 To prevent this from appening, it's possible to save some data in **RTC registers**, registers that wont be wiped once the esp32 wakes up for the sleep state.
 Using the key word **RTC_DATA_ATTR** will create a variable inside the **RTC** registers

 * Example: